parttimenerd/trace_validation/README.md

 The following checks are performed (depending on the settings):
 - Comparing ASGCT with GCT in a (safepoint safe) native method
 - Comparing ASGCT with the stacks collected by the instrumentation
+- Comparing ASGCT in the signal handler with the ASGCT collected on entries of instrumented methods

+### VSCode

+To get proper editor support for the C++ code, use VSCode with the clangd extension and run `bear -- mvn package` to generate a `compile_commands.json` file.

 License
 -------